Kim Kardashian’s Robbery Theory: Targeted, Stalked In Paris

 “They had to have known we were leaving that day.
 They had this window of opportunity and just went for it.”

-This Sunday’s episode of Keeping Up With The Kardashian is the first time Kim Kardashian has publicly spoken about the Paris robbery incident.
+This Sunday’s episode of Keeping Up with the Kardashian is the first time Kim Kardashian has publicly spoken about the Paris robbery.

 A post shared by Kim Kardashian West (@kimkardashian) on